fi5u/Click-Type/ROADMAP.md

 - ~~after clearing output, change back to lowercase~~
 - add shift option to caps lock - shift applies to next letter, caps lock applies until off
 - ~~do not set suggested word color of question mark, when in punctuation row~~
-- if a capital letter manually set for first letter of word, ensure first letter of suggested word is capitalized
+- ~~if a capital letter manually set for first letter of word, ensure first letter of suggested word is capitalized~~
 - make wrapping better in keys row
+- Error: Cannot use 'in' operator to search for 'birmingham' in undefined